The Best Entry-Level Turntables

 Now that we know what to look for in an entry-level turntable (and what to avoid), let’s consider some great options for entry-level vinyl enthusiasts.
 All three of these turntables offer excellent design and are equipped with quality components.
 You’ll achieve the rich vinyl listening experience you crave, without denting your wallet.

-Who knew you could get an Ortofon cartridge, which is usually $100 on its own, at this price?
-Or, for that matter, a carbon fiber tonearm?
-The tonearm, incidentally, is how the Debut Carbon gets its name.
-It’s also a primary reason the Debut Carbon is one of the best-selling turntables in the world.
+Who knew you could get such a high-end cartridge, which is usually $150 on its own, at this price?
+Or, for that matter, a carbon-fiber tonearm?
+The tonearm, incidentally, is how the original Debut Carbon got its name.
+It’s also a primary reason it became one of the best-selling turntables in the world.

-Critical specs for the Pro-Ject Debut Carbon include:
+Critical specs for the Pro-Ject Debut Carbon EVO include:

-- Ortofon cartridge and carbon fiber tonearm normally found only in high-end turntables
+- Sumiko Rainier cartridge and carbon-fiber tonearm normally found only in high-end turntables.

-- Updated speed control system that offers similar performance to external speed boxes
+- Electronic speed control changer & stabilizer that offers similar performance to external speed boxes.

 U-Turn Orbit Plus / U-Turn Orbit Special